Heishibeihu

 Volcanic fields in the area include Kangxiwar, Dahongliutan, Quanshuigou and Heishibeihu in the south and north Pulu, east Pulu and Ashikule volcanic field in the south.
 They feature mainly lava flows forming terraces and platforms, with craters and pyroclastics uncommon.
 Latite bearing olivine is the most common volcanic rock and other rocks include leucite, phonolithic tephrite, trachybasalt and trachyte.
 Paleogene rocks and Quaternary river sediments underlie volcanic rocks, which were emplaced over lake sediments.
+The magma forming these volcanoes formed either through shear heating of the lithosphere, slab dynamics heating the lithosphere, or from upwelled asthenosphere.
+They then undergo differentiation during ascent as they pool in magma chamber, with each of the three stages coming from a particular differentiation process.